 A correct tag must be attached to each animal harvested.

 A return of operations book is used to record the particular details of the macropods harvested during a harvest period.

-Harvesters must complete their return of operations and submit it to the Department of Environment and Science within 14 days of the end of the month.
+Harvesters must complete their return of operations on Macropods Online or submit to the Department of Environment and Science within 14 days of the end of the month.

 For more information on Macropods Online please contact the Macropod Management Unit: